R package: Comprehensive R Archive Network (CRAN)

 The Comprehensive R Archive Network (CRAN) is R's central software repository, supported by the R Foundation.
 It contains an archive of the latest and previous versions of the R distribution, documentation, and contributed R packages.
 It includes both source packages and pre-compiled binaries for Windows and macOS.
 As of November 2020, more than 16,000 packages are available.
 CRAN was created by Kurt Hornik and Friedrich Leisch in 1997, with the name paralleling other early packing systems such as TeX's CTAN (released 1992) and Perl's CPAN (released 1995).
 As of 2021, it is still maintained by Hornik and a team of volunteers.
 The master site is located at the Vienna University of Economics and Business and is mirrored on servers around the world.

 The "Task Views" page (subject list) on the CRAN website lists a wide range of tasks (in fields such as finance, genetics, high performance computing, machine learning, medical imaging, meta-analysis, social sciences and spatial statistics) for which R packages are available.
 Another way to browse CRAN packages is provided by Metacran, which also maintains lists of featured, most downloaded, trending or most depended upon packages.

 The number of CRAN packages has grown exponentially for many years, and as of 2018 an average of 21 submissions of new or updated packages were made every day.
 Since each submission is manually reviewed by a small team of CRAN maintainers, many of whom, according to R core developer Peter Dalgaard, are "approaching pensionable age", there is a concern that this system is not sustainable in the long term.
 The growth of CRAN has exposed limitations of its dependency management infrastructure, particularly the fact that it assumes that dependencies always refer to the latest version of a package, meaning that new releases of CRAN packages must always be backwards compatible, and that CRAN packages cannot have dependencies that are not on CRAN.
 It has also led to concerns about declining quality of packages.

-MRAN and RStudio Package Manager
+MRAN and Posit Package Manager

 The Microsoft R Application Network (MRAN) is a mirror of CRAN maintained by Microsoft which is based on the company's downstream distribution of R, Microsoft R Open (formerly Revolution R Open).
 It also includes an archive of daily CRAN snapshots, branded as the "CRAN Time Machine", which enables users of MRAN to bypass the dependency versioning limitations of CRAN by installing a fixed set of R package versions via the package checkpoint.
+In January 2023 Microsoft announced that MRAN was being retired and the associated websites and repositories became unavailable in July 2023.

-RStudio Package Manager is a similar tool produced by RStudio, which in addition to CRAN snapshots includes an archive of R packages from Bioconductor and Python packages from the Python Package Index.
+The Posit Package Manager (formerly RStudio Package Manager) is a similar tool produced by the developers of RStudio which, in addition to CRAN snapshots, includes an archive of R packages from Bioconductor and Python packages from the Python Package Index.
 It also distributes pre-compiled binary packages for Linux (only Windows and macOS binaries are included on CRAN).